Chapter 4 : Appleby Arrows v Caerphilly Catapults

 Roxanne zoomed across the field and hit a Bludger away from Shawn, her eyes searched the field and she kept her position for a while whilst the Chasers attempted to score in the goals.
 She wasn’t listening to the commentator as she attempted to stop the opposing teams Chasers from coming towards Shawn, but sometimes they were too quick for the Bludgers to hit them.
 She decided that her best bet was the move away from her defensive strategy and head a bit further out into the pitch.

 She glanced up at the large scoreboard that was in front of a stand ahead of her, there were two scoreboards around the pitch so that people could see the amount of points that the teams had scored.
-She saw that her team were winning by 100-70, she hadn’t even registered most of those happening as she was too focused on finding and hitting Bludgers and the Chasers were going too fast for her at times to wonder what the score was.
+She saw that her team were winning by 100-70, she hadn’t even registered most of this happening as she was too focused on finding and hitting Bludgers and the Chasers were going too fast for her at times to wonder what the score was.

-Roxanne’s eyes searched around the pitch again, there was a Bludger heading towards her from across the other side and she was trying to work out where the best place was to aim it.
+Roxanne’s eyes searched around the pitch again.
+There was a Bludger heading towards her from across the other side and she was trying to work out where the best place was to aim it.
 The Bludger arrived at her before she made a decision so she hit it straight above her, making it fly higher into the air.

 “Weasley has hit the Bludger into the air, that’s not the kind of mistake that you want to be making.
 She was meant to be aiming it towards the players on the opposing team,” She heard the commentator tell the pitch.

-“I take back my words, that was a perfect hit from Weasley, we’re going to need to watch out for her this match,” The commentator roared around the stadium, Roxanne felt herself smiling as the stadium filled with cheers.
+“I take back my words, that was a perfect hit from Weasley.
+We’re going to need to watch out for her this match,” The commentator roared around the stadium.
+Roxanne felt herself smiling as the stadium filled with cheers.
 This distracted the Catapult Chasers enough for Thomas Harrison to punch the Quaffle out of Adrian Lykes hands and zoom across the pitch with it.

 “Lykes should have been keeping his eyes on the Quaffle instead of Sternbridge; I bet he’ll be regretting that – of course he will, as Harrison has scored again.
 That brings the scores up to 110 – 70 in favour of the Arrows.
-Come on Catapults, you don’t want the Arrows getting the lead here.”
+Come on, Catapults, you don’t want the Arrows getting the lead here.”

 Roxanne’s eyes found Jerome, who was flying about thirty feet from her; he turned to face her as though he sensed her looking at him and Roxanne raised her bat up and began moving it in circles.
 Jerome understood what she meant and gave her a grin before darting after a Bludger that was moving ahead of him.
 Roxanne kept her eye out for the other Bludger that Edison Barber, the remaining Beater for the Catapults, had hit towards Violet Adams, who had dived quickly out of the way by spinning upside down on her broom.

 “What on earth are Housley and Weasley doing?
 Barber hasn’t been able to get one hit on the Bludger since they both took control of it.
-A fabulous move, it’s clear to see that they’ve been practising this one.”
+A fabulous move, it’s clear to see that they’ve been practicing this one.”

-Roxanne and Jerome pulled away from each other and soon joined their other team mates who had begun to circle the stadium in a celebratory fly.
+Roxanne and Jerome pulled away from each other and soon joined their other teammates, who had begun to circle the stadium in a celebratory fly.
 The Caerphilly Catapults were all flying to the ground to commiserate each other, whilst the referee was waving his wand so that the Bludgers would go back into their box.

 Roxanne gave a laugh and warned her family that she couldn’t breathe before they decided to pull away from her.
 Her father went in for another hug and picked her up as he told her, “I am so proud of you, Roxxie.”